shailendrabt/CHIP-Seq-Raw-Data-Analysis-/README.md

 <img align="right" alt="coding" width ="800" src="https://ars.els-cdn.com/content/image/1-s2.0-S1046202320300591-gr1.jpg">

-Data Analysis Pipeline Steps¶
+Data Analysis Pipeline Steps

-a.
-Sequence Reads
+1. Sequence Reads

-b.
-Quality Control (Evaluate the quality of the sequencing data) -> Fastqc
+2. Quality Control (Evaluate the quality of the sequencing data) -> Fastqc

-c.
-Alignment to Genome & Result Output to SAM -> Bowtie2
+3. Alignment to Genome & Result Output to SAM -> Bowtie2

-d.
-SAM to BAM conversion -> Samtools
+4. SAM to BAM conversion -> Samtools

-e.
-Sorting BAM by Genomic Coordinates and filtering only uniquely mapped reads -> Sambamba
+5. Sorting BAM by Genomic Coordinates and filtering only uniquely mapped reads -> Sambamba

-f.
-Peak Calling (Identify areas in the genome that have been enriched with aligned reads as a consequence of performing a ChIP-Seq experiment) -> MACS
+6. Peak Calling (Identify areas in the genome that have been enriched with aligned reads as a consequence of performing a ChIP-Seq experiment) -> MACS

-g.
-Downstream Analysis (annotation of the peaks)
+7. Downstream Analysis (annotation of the peaks)

-i.
-Distance from TSS
+8. Distance from TSS

-ii.
-Genomic Context
+9. Genomic Context

-iii.
-Motif Discovery
+10. Motif Discovery